shapesecurity/gist-migrator/README.md

 ## Usage

-Just run `npx gist-migrator` and follow the prompts.
+Just run `npx gist-migrator@latest` and follow the prompts.
 Use the default API URLs to migrate gists from the public GitHub instance (github.com) to the public GitLab instance (gitlab.com).

 GitHub personal access tokens can be created at https://github.com/settings/tokens